LTUC/amman-dotnet-401d2/curriculum/class-31/lab/README.md

-# Ecommerce Sprint 2 - Milestone 1:  Storefront
+# E-Commerce Sprint 2 - Milestone 1:  Storefront

 Work together with your partner(s) to complete this lab.